tigert/commissaire/doc/development.rst

-To run the vagrant development environment make sure you have a support virtualization system as well as vagrant installed and execute ``vagrant up``.
+To run the vagrant development environment make sure you have a support virtualization system as well as vagrant installed and execute ``./tools/vagrantup``.

 .. warning::

-   The initial run updates the systems and can take some time.
-To provision faster try ``vagrant up --parallel servers fedora-cloud fedora-atomic && vagrant up commissaire``.
+   If you want to use the ``vagrant`` command directly note that you will have to follow the same start up process used in ``./tools/vagrantup``

 .. note::